 Ramp volume slowly over time.
 A healthy pattern may look like:

-Week 3: 50+ daily depending on performance
+Week 1: 10 to 20 daily Week 2: 25 to 40 daily Week 3: 50+ daily depending on performance

 Never jump aggressively.
 This is a core part of any real email deliverability fix process.